dmjio/miso/README.md

 ### Binary cache

-`nix` users on a Linux or OSX distro can take advantage of a [binary cache](https://haskell-miso-cachix.cachix.org) for faster builds.
+`nix` users on a Linux or OSX distros can take advantage of a [binary cache](https://haskell-miso-cachix.cachix.org) for faster builds.
 To use the binary cache follow the instructions on [cachix](https://haskell-miso-cachix.cachix.org/).
-We highly recommend using [cachix]() when using `miso` with a `nix` workflow.

 > [!TIP]
 > We highly recommend nix users consume the [cachix](https://cachix.org) cache that `cachix use haskell-miso-cachix`.